You’ve heard it several times before as the year, 2020, has progressed, “We need to stay at home.”

 Tradeshows and face-to-face meetings can no longer occur

-The methods used to acquire 100% of leads are just gone up in smoke
+The methods used to acquire 100% of outbound leads have just gone up in smoke

 Sell your business’ value through educational content